idilks/cogs50.9/README.md

-# cogs50.9: pomdps in healthcare
+# computational models of social cognition: pomdps in healthcare
 final project for cogs50.9, w25, idil sahin